JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8016 days**.

-And here is a just a random fact -  **An office desk has 400 times more bacteria than a toilet**.
+And here is a just a random fact -  **Devon, England has about 33,000 miles of hedgerows, more hedgerows than any other country**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)